mvolkmann/blog/src/zig.md

   which avoids allocating memory at run-time.
   It requires determining the maximum amount of memory needed at compile-time.
-  If more than thant amount is requested, and `OutOfMemory` error occurs.
+  If more than that amount is requested, an `OutOfMemory` error occurs.

   The following code demonstrates using this kind of allocator.